rweigel/stats/python.md

 print(M.size) # 6
 ```

-The size of an array could also be computed from the product of the elements in the <code>shape</code> tuple:
+The size of an array could also be computed from the product of the elements in the `shape` tuple:

 ```Python
 import numpy as np